stablekernel/aqueduct/docs/docs/http/http_controller.md

 # HTTPController

-The overwhelming majority of Aqueduct code is written in subclasses of `HTTPController`.
+Most Aqueduct code is written in subclasses of `HTTPController`.
 Instances of this class receive requests for a particular resource.
-For example, an `HTTPController` might handle requests to create, update, delete, read and list users.

-An `HTTPController` works by selecting one of its methods to respond to a request.
-This selection is based on the HTTP method and path variables of the request.
-For example, a `POST /users` would trigger a `createUser` method to be invoked, whereas a `GET /users/1` would trigger its `getUserByID` method.
+For example, an `HTTPController` might handle requests to create, update, delete, read and list users. `HTTPController` is subclassed to implement an instance method for each one of these operations.
+For example, a `POST /users` would trigger a `createUser` method, whereas a `GET /users/1` would trigger its `getUserByID` method.
 The names of these methods are up to you; the method that gets called is determined by metadata on the method and its parameters.

-### Responder Methods
+### Responder Methods and Parameter Binding

-A method that handles a request in an `HTTPController` subclass is called a *responder method*.
-To be a responder method, a method must return a `Future<Response>` and have `HTTPMethod` metadata.
+These methods are called *responder methods*.
+A responder method must return a `Future<Response>` and have `HTTPMethod` metadata.
 Here's an example:

 ```dart
 class UserController extends HTTPController {